“BETWEEN A SMILE AND A TEAR” – A TRIBUTE TO TOOTS THIELEMANS

 This tribute to the great TOOTS THIELEMANS features Toots’s heir apparent on the harmonica, GRÉGOIRE MARET, and Toots’s longtime pianist KENNY WERNER, in duo or in quartet with bass and drums.
 Grégoire and Kenny already did such a tribute with great success at SFJAZZ, shortly after Toots retired.
 As those who followed Toots’s long career know, he wanted to play with musicians who had their own identities and who challenged him to continue to grow musically until the end.
 Toots took a special interest in Grégoire because Grégoire had his own sound and style, and while influenced by Toots, never sought to copy him.
 Accordingly, his and Kenny’s tribute will feature SONGS TOOTS LOVED TO PLAY, including his standard Bluesette, of course, but in their own way, with new harmonies, rhythms, and arrangements.
 As Grégoire puts it, they will “try to find new places where HIS SPIRIT IS TRULY HONORED but his music is being played through a new prism.”
 IF YOU LOVED TOOTS, I’M SURE YOU’LL LOVE THIS TOO.

 DOUG CARN & his WEST COAST ORGAN BAND – Doug came to fame in the 70s with a series of recordings for the Black Jazz label with his then wife Jean Carne, then took up residence in Florida where he worked steadily but mostly off of the national stage.
 Now he’s back with Free For All, featuring a soulful, high-energy band that knocked me out, with Doug on the B-3, the contrasting tenor saxophone stylings of Teodross Avery and Howard Wiley, and Dezron Claiborne on drums.
-This is a perfect festival band – in fact you can hear them live at the Monterey Jazz Festival this year.
+This is a perfect festival band – as visitors to the Monterey Jazz Festival heard last year.

 EDMAR CASTANEDA & GRÉGOIRE MARET – In addition to Grégoire’s Toots Tribute with Kenny, he now has another duo project, Harp vs. Harp, with Columbian- born harp virtuoso Edmar.
 The combination of Grégoire’s mouth harp with Edmar’s Lianera harp sounds so natural and compelling that it’s hard to believe no one thought of it sooner.
 Edmar’s technical prowess brings out rhythmic and textural possibilities that often make it seem like there are more than two instruments playing.
 And if you think of the harp as an ethereal instrument, just try to keep your body still while you listen to these guys.
 This duo is unique and affordable, so get in touch while the latter is still true.